Advice for adults and children on sunscreen and sun safety in the UK and abroad.

 It's also recommended to reapply sunscreen every 2 hours, as the sun can dry it off your skin.

 Water washes sunscreen off, and the cooling effect of the water can make you think you're not getting burned.
 Water also reflects ultraviolet (UV) rays, increasing your exposure.

-Sunscreen should be reapplied straight after you've been in water – even if it's "water-resistant" – and after towel drying, sweating or when it may have rubbed off.
+Sunscreen should be reapplied straight after you have been in water, even if it's "water resistant", and after towel drying, sweating or when it may have rubbed off.